Szadziu/Turn-Based-Game/README.md

 ## Sources

 That project was a one of first project during vue's learning.
 All icons was created from authors on Flaticon.
+All resources used in this app are for coding learning only.